matt2ology/system-log-capture/README.md

 5. `pip install -r requirements.txt`
 6. Have fun developing 🙂

+## Project organization

+`app.py` handles which version of the app gets used `gui` or the `cli`; in additon, detects the respective operating system the app is running on, so that the respective logging functions can run on it's native OS.

+`core.py` contains the "core" functions of the application agnostic of the operating system it's used in.

+`gui.py` must only have gui specific functions in file.

 ## TODO

 - [x] Add "Capture System Logs" button in the GUI